 What does sending money in CNY to China mean for businesses?

 Businesses should also be aware of some restrictions and requirements when sending money to China.
-The Chinese State Administration of Foreign Exchange requires certain information on transactions that involve sending CNY to China to prove where the funds came from.
+The Chinese State Administration of Foreign Exchange requires certain information on transactions involving the transfer of CNY to China to verify the origin of the funds.
 Banks in China also require order information.

 Avoid high FX fees and increase your margins